-In addition, your state securities regulator can tell you whether the investment is registered and whether the investment professional and his or her firm are licensed to do business in your state.
-Your state regulator also can check their disciplinary history.
+In addition, your state securities regulator can tell you whether the investment is registered and if the broker and the broker's firm are licensed to do business in your state.
+Your state regulator also can check the disciplinary history of a broker or brokerage firm.
+Similarly, your state regulators can tell you whether an investment adviser is registered with them.

-You can find out the name of your state securities regulator by visiting the website of the North American Securities Administrators Association, Inc. (NASAA) at nasaa.org or by calling (202) 737-0900.
-In addition, NASAA's website includes investor information devoted to seniors at ServeOurSeniors.org.
+You can find out who your state securities regulator is by visiting the website of the North American Securities Administrators Association, Inc. (NASAA) at www.nasaa.org or by calling (202) 737-0900.
+In addition, NASAA's website includes investor information devoted to seniors.
+You also can call NASAA at (888) 846-2722 to obtain hard copies of their investor education materials.